bakame-php/http-structured-fields/docs/06-validation.md

     ]);
 ```

-We can now validate the parameters by calling the `validate`  method of the `ParametersValidator`
+We can now validate the parameters by calling the `ParametersValidator::validate` method:
-class:

 ```php
 $validation = $parametersValidator->validate($members->parameters());